openpolitics/manifesto/contributing.md

 For a change to be accepted, two existing contributors must agree to the change, and it must have been open for 7 days.
 If a change is amended, votes are reset and are only counted for the latest version of the text.

+### Abstentions

+An abstention cancels out one agree vote.
+So, if there are two agreements and one abstention, another agreement is requirement in order for the vote to pass.
+This means it can be used as a sort of temporary hold, or a request for more evidence.

 ### Blocks

 Any contributor can place a block on a proposal, as long as that block comes with reasoning and constructive comments for improvement.
 A change cannot pass while it has a block on it.
 A block can be removed by the original blocker changing to an agree or abstain vote.
+Blocks are discouraged; it's preferable to use an abstention to make it more difficult for a vote to pass while more evidence is gathered.

 ### Closing old changes